kyverno/kyverno-envoy-plugin/website/docs/policies/variables.md

 # Variables

-A Kyverno `AuthorizationPolicy` can define `variables` that will be made available to all authorization rules.
+A Kyverno `ValidatingPolicy` can define `variables` that will be made available to all authorization rules.

 Variables can be used in composition of other expressions.
 Each variable is defined as a named [CEL](https://github.com/google/cel-spec) expression.